cmpitg/mongob/README.md

 * `db_destination`: Either a MongoDB URI connection string of the destination database (`mongodb://`) or path to the backup file (`file://` or no protocol).
-In the latter case, the backup is a Gzip-ed JSON file.
+In the latter case, the backup is a Bz2-compressed JSON file.
+  Currently it is **not** recommended to use Bz2-compressed file as backup destination as it might be really slow.

 * `collections`: an associative array with collection names as keys and backup methods as values.
 Currently, this program supports 2 incremental backup